lndecastro/AI_Literacy/tempBook2/Module_4_GenAI_LLMs.md

 ### 2.2 The Transformer Revolution

-Introduced in 2017 (*Vaswani et al., “Attention Is All You Need”,  Advances in neural information processing systems, 30*), the **Transformer** architecture replaced recurrence with attention.
+Introduced in 2017 (*Vaswani et al., “Attention Is All You Need”,  Advances in neural information processing systems, 30*), the **transformer** architecture replaced recurrence with attention.
 It allowed models to:
 - Understand relationships across long text sequences.
 - Train efficiently in parallel on large datasets.